Healthy Dental Habits for Maintaining a Child’s Smile

 Our children tend to charge forward into the world with reckless abandon.
 As a result, they may not prioritize their oral hygiene.
 How many moms have argued with their child only to end up flustered when trying to explain the importance of brushing their teeth?
 It’s all well and good to tell them why tooth brushing is necessary for a healthy smile, but winning that argument is only one small battle in the war to regularly maintain your child’s oral hygiene.

 According to the experts in a cosmetic dental treatment from Alaska Dental Associates, surprisingly, many parents simply don’t know everything that they can do to help build their child’s oral hygiene.
-Tooth brushing and flossing (or using a waterpik, a common and effective alternative) is certainly important.
+Tooth brushing and water flossing (or using a waterpik, a common and effective alternative) is certainly important.
 However, it’s not the only thing that you should be doing as a mom to ensure that your child has healthy teeth and gums throughout childhood and adulthood.
 To add to the challenge, many parents do not fully understand the importance of oral health in childhood.